Yes, if you prefer not to pay in full up front, I can send a PayPal

 Yes.
-High Impact Polystyrene is very strong at 1/8″ thickness and ABS is very strong at even lesser thicknesses.
+High-Impact Polystyrene is very strong at 1/16 inch or greater thickness and ABS is very strong at even lesser thicknesses.
 I paint them with UV protection to reduce degradation caused by UV radiation.
-I prefer vacuum formed plastic when the part has low detail and needs to be flexible and/or lightweight.
+I prefer vacuum formed plastic when the part does not require sharp corners/edges and needs to be flexible and/or lightweight.

 Very.
 I use polyurethane, which is a very tough plastic resin, and fiber reinforced plastics, like polyester fiberglass.
 You can usually throw/dash a part on the floor without any damage.
 It will take minor blows.
 Stepping or sitting on some parts will break them depending on the part shape and thickness.

 I do not have the capability to mass-produce costumes.
 I have a small art studio in my backyard, not a factory.
-I can only do a very limited run, say 12 at most.
-I would get very bored making more than that, but if you represent a major entertainment company interested in making licensed limited edition runs, I could hire a few artists and make it happen.
+I can only do very limited runs of these items before the molds degrade.
+I would get very bored making more than that.

 No. I do not make costumes that have been made so prolifically.
 These costumes already exist in the world, and there are very fine and detailed versions of these costumes already available.
 For these reasons, I do not feel the need.
 For me, this includes costumes like Boba, Jango, Biker Scouts, Royal Guards, Snow Troopers, or Master Chief.